parts of indian constitution

 Part VII- State in the B part of the First Schedule Repealed by Const.
 (7th Amendment) Act, 1956 [Article- 238 (Repealed)]

-• This part originally dealt with the states that were part of British India and princely states but has been repealed.
+• This section originally dealt with the states that were part of British India and princely states, but it has been repealed.

 Part VIII- The Union Territories (Articles 239 to 242)

 Part 8 of the Indian Constitution includes Articles 239 to 242, which deals with Union Territories and their administration.
-Parts of Indian Constitution, The President administers them until the Parliament says otherwise, as they have the ultimate jurisdiction.
+Parts of the Indian Constitution: The President administers them until the Parliament says otherwise, as they have the ultimate jurisdiction.

 • Article 239: Provides for the administration of Union territories.